telerik/xaml-docs/controls/radnavigationview/events.md

 >The __ItemClick__ event is fired after the __Click__ event of the clicked __RadNavigationViewItem__.

-* __PaneOpened__ - occurs when the RadNavigationView pane is opened.
+* __PaneOpened__: Occurs when the RadNavigationView pane is opened.
 The event handler receives two arguments:

     * The sender argument contains the __RadNavigationView__.
 This argument is of type object, but can be cast to the __RadNavigationView__ type.

 	* A __RoutedEventArgs__ object.

-* __PaneClosed__ - occurs when the RadNavigationView pane is closed.
+* __PaneClosed__: Occurs when the RadNavigationView pane is closed.
 The event handler receives two arguments:

     * The sender argument contains the __RadNavigationView__.
 This argument is of type object, but can be cast to the __RadNavigationView__ type.

 	* A __RoutedEventArgs__ object.

 ## See Also